Nirodie/PetApplication-assignment/README.md

 # PetApplication-assignment
-First Assignment for C# course.
+First Assignment for a C# course.